AdobeDocs/app-builder/src/pages/getting_started/first_app.md

      ◉ DX Asset Compute Worker v1
     ```

-1. You will then be prompted to select the `Project` you'd like to use for this new App Builder Application.
+1. Select the `Project` you'd like to use for this new App Builder application.
 Navigate through the list to find the project you just created.
-If you have a lot of projects, you can also start typing in keywords to shorten the list.
+If you have a lot of projects, you can also start typing to shorten the list.

     ```
     ?
 Select Project Demo Project SAXU
     ```

-1. Once you complete this select, you should see the build process kicking off with necessary npm dependencies are getting installed.
+1. Once you complete this selection, you should see the build process kicking off with necessary npm dependencies are getting installed.

     ```
     create package.json